kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/migrate_mxplan_to_zimbra/guide.en-gb.md

 >
 > Before deleting your MX Plan account, **back up your emails** to avoid any data loss.

 Use the export options of your email client.
-In our guide on [Migrating your email address manually](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration), you can find the details for manually exporting an email address from an email client.
+In our guide on [Migrating your email address manually](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration), you can find the details for manually exporting an email account from an email client.

 ### 2.1 - Deleting the old MX Plan email address <a name="step21"></a>